Four On the Floor

 In the case of most horses who four-beat the lope, the condition is manmade.
 It often is the result of a rider who, in an effort to set a horse's head and make him lope slowly, allows the animal to shorten his stride thereby losing impulsion in the rear, which creates a four-beat lope.
 Too often, the rider becomes too concerned with making the horse slow down, as opposed to ensuring that the horse moves correctly.
 In general, the more slowly a horse moves, the more likely he is to shorten his stride and begin four-beating, particularly if the rider lacks the training or experience to avert the problem.

 Timing and precision are crucial in preventing and correcting the four-beat lope.
-Learn more about these important ideas in our FREE Riding Lessons with Richard Shrake ebook.
+Learn more about these important ideas in our FREE Riding Lessons with Richard Shrake report.